kensanata/spellcasters/Taurnalin.md

 wide and 6ft tall.
 Breaking down this wall requires ten minutes with axes or a battering ram, and even longer using fire.
 The wood is otherwise permanent.

-**Heat metal** (1) heats metal armour within 30ft such that it deals 1d6 damage every round for 5 rounds starting *next* round.
-Jumping into water reduces this to half.
-It takes more than 5 rounds to take off armour, so that doesn't help.

 **Animate tree** (2) animates a tree within 30ft of you (HD 8 AC 2 2d6/2d6 F8 MV 6).
 The tree speaks the language of plants which the